Languages of Taiwan: Latin alphabet and romanization

 Latin alphabet is native to Formosan languages and partially native to Taiwanese Hokkien and Hakka.
 With the early influences of European missionaries, writing systems such as Sinckan Manuscripts, Pe̍h-ōe-jī, and Pha̍k-fa-sṳ were based on in Latin alphabet.
 Currently, the official writing systems of Formosan languages are solely based on Latin and maintained by the Council of Indigenous Peoples.
 The Ministry of Education also maintains Latin-based systems Taiwanese Romanization System for Taiwanese Hokkien, and Taiwanese Hakka Romanization System for Hakka.
 The textbooks of Taiwanese Hokkien and Hakka are written in a mixed script of traditional Chinese characters and the Latin alphabet.

 Chinese language romanization in Taiwan tends to be highly inconsistent.
 Taiwan still uses the Zhuyin system and does not commonly use the Latin alphabet as the language phonetic symbols.
 Traditionally Wade–Giles is used.
-The central government adopted Tongyong Pinyin as the official romanization in 2002, but local governments are permitted to override the standard as some have adopted Hanyu Pinyin and retained old romanizations that are commonly used.
-However, in August 2008, the central government announced that Hanyu Pinyin would be the only system of romanization of Standard Mandarin in Taiwan as of January 2009.
+The central government adopted Tongyong Pinyin as the official romanization in 2002, and although it was replaced with Hanyu Pinyin in 2009, the English names of many places still are derived from their Tongyong Pinyin romanizations.